Alabama Meditation Network Camellia logo mark

 Take your meditation practice to a deeper level

-Experience the energy of sitting with others, find support and encouragement from like-minded individuals, and learn different present-moment practices such as Tai Chi, mindful eating and walking, tea meditation, and chanting.
-Refresh your mind and body as you immerse yourself in nature at the beautiful Living River Retreat Center on the Cahaba River.
+Experience the energy of sitting with others, find support and encouragement from like-minded individuals, and learn different present-moment practices such as yoga, mindful eating and walking, tea meditation, etc. Refresh your mind and body as you immerse yourself in nature at the beautiful Living River Retreat Center on the Cahaba River.

 Time